amadeuio/make-your-cv/README.md

 ## Features

-User friendly and simple app.

-- Simply enter your information on the forms and the CV will be updated in real time
+- Enter your information on the forms and the CV will be updated in real time
 - Expand each form to edit, collapse when desired
-- Drag-and-drop the forms to organize cronologically
+- Drag-and-drop the forms to organize chronologically
-- Responsive: Enters 'Collaps Mode' on smaller screens
+- Responsive: Enters 'Collapse Mode' on smaller screens
 - Download the CV in PDF format

 ## Tech Stack